Tim Wilson (Australian politician): Superannuation and housing

-Wilson has been a long time critic of the superannuation industry, something Wilson himself denies, and an advocate for using super contributions to fund a deposit on housing.
+Wilson has been a long time critic of the superannuation industry, and an advocate for using super contributions to fund a deposit on housing.

 In September 2020, Wilson was criticised in responding to concerns regarding the level of the superannuation guarantee rate for women on Twitter with "[I'd prefer that] they can buy their own home so they're not homeless".

 He then began a push for people to be able to use their superannuation to pay for a deposit on a house.
 Wilson began using the hashtag on Twitter of #homefirstsupersecond to support his campaign.

 There were a number of negative reactions to Wilson's policy including former prime minister Malcolm Turnbull calling it "the craziest idea I've heard" and said that the policy had "some really poor arguments".
 According to a study by The McKell Institute Wilson's idea would send house prices soaring and would leave most investors worse off in the long term.

 Others focused on several tweets by Wilson's that appeared to be giving unlicensed financial advice.

 The chief executive of Industry Super Australia said that Wilson had "a clear conflict of interest", Wilson responded by saying the group was "bullying" the government.